IssamSayyaf/Dijkstra-and-Bellman-Ford-RYU-contoller/README.md

 # Dijkstra-and-Bellman-Ford-RYU-contoller

+This project has been done in collaboration with Ahmad Mahmod

 The codes provided implements both Shortest-path algorithms Dijkstra and Bellmen Ford (BF) using RYU controller. <br/>
 The codes use <b> networkx </b> library to virtualize the network and implement the algorithms as a running application on top of the SDN topology.
 The codes has been tested on serveral topologies using <b>Mininet</b>.